 In a globalised world, your talent for tech and your tech start-up is welcomed almost everywhere in the world.
 So why should you choose Copenhagen Science City over any other innovative, easy to do business in, connected to all major markets and overflowing with angel-investors- city?
-This article lists 14 reasons Copenhagen Science City really IS one of the best places in Europe to launch or boost your innovation intensive company.
+This article lists 14 reasons Copenhagen Science City really IS one of the best places in Europe to launch or scale your innovation intensive company in 2023.
 By Jes Andersen.

 2. Copenhagen Science City is a pretty good innovation district

 Copenhagen Science City is a two square kilometre innovation district, where a university, a university hospital and a university college collaborate to create the perfect conditions for your innovation intensive start-up.

 3. Your neighbours will be innovation start-ups too

 In Copenhagen Science City, more than 450 companies have set up shop in local start-up communities.
 Many to take advantage of the opportunities for co-creating, developing and testing high concept products.
 At all times, there are also on average 80 active student-start-ups.
 Collaborating with other start-ups can be an ideal way to integrate new technology into your own business.
 Co-locating with other start-ups also makes it easier to buy their products, invest in their solutions and sell your own services to them.